JustAlittleWolf/autorelog/README.md

 - Use `/autorelog config maxAttempts <maxAttempts>` to set the maximal amount of reconnection attempts.
 Zero or negative numbers will result in unlimited attempts.
 - Use `/autorelog config mode <automatic/manual>` to toggle switch between AFK-Detection and manual mode.
 - Use `/autorelog config afkDelay <delay>` to set the amount of time in seconds the player has to be afk for automatic reconnection to work.
+- Use `/autorelog config logging` to toggle logging.
 - Disconnect by leaving the server manually or use `/autorelog cancel` to deactivate.

 Delay and interval can also be changed in the config file (autorelog.conf).